 You can go long or short on the spot price of Brent crude and WTI oil using derivatives, namely CFDs.
 Derivatives enable you to open a position with a small deposit (margin) and speculate on rising or falling oil prices without ever owning the physical commodity.

-When trading futures, you’ll also use CFDs.
+When trading futures and options, you’ll also use CFDs.

 Exchange traded funds (ETFs) are investment instruments that track the performance of a market, such as oil.
 They enable you to get exposure to a basket of oil stocks in a single trade.
 Find out which are the popular oil ETFs to watch.